|

 David, the shepherd, musician, warrior,

 outlaw, and king!
-I once planned and guided
+I once planned and

-ever great.
+Was it ever great.
 Original, too.
-We sat below Gath,

-Goliath’s home town, and talked about David
+We sat below Gath, Goliath’s home town, and

-burying his sword before going into the
+talked about David burying his sword before

-city, pretending to be insane.
-It could have
+going into the city, pretending to be

-been right below the picnic benches where we
+the picnic benches where we were sitting.

-were sitting.
 That was a thrilling thought.

 It’s great fun to reenact “David versus